 Getting Started

 The startup process is the same for both Invisalign and ClearCorrect, and it’s pretty simple.
-All you need to do is schedule a consultation with your dentist or orthodontist.
+All you need to do is schedule a consultation with a dentist or orthodontist who offers it.
 During the appointment, you will discuss your treatment options, and they can make a recommendation.
 If you choose a particular clear aligner option, your dentist will take digital scans and photos of your teeth and facial structure and use them to develop your treatment plan.

 Treatment Time

-Invisalign states that their treatment typically takes 12–18 months, but your treatment time will ultimately depend on your specific condition.
-ClearCorrect doesn’t give any specific timelines on their website, but it’s likely fairly similar.
+Invisalign providers often say the treatment takes 12–18 months on average, and ClearCorrect providers typically make similar estimates.
+Your actual treatment time, however, will ultimately depend on your specific condition.
 This is assuming, of course, that you follow the recommended wear schedule.
 Both companies say that you should wear your aligners for around 22 hours per day, removing them only to eat and drink.

 If you’re a candidate for Invisalign Express or ClearCorrect’s limited plans, your treatment time could be significantly shorter, potentially just a few months.